Post

 • Enabling port forwarding on a router to make the website publicly accessible.

-• Hosting a website nginx on a cloud platform
+• Hosting a website using nginx on a cloud platform

 This post is licensed under CC BY 4.0 by the author.